-A partner and co-chair of the antitrust group, Rick Rule focuses his practice on providing US and international antitrust advice to major corporations in connection with “bet-the-company” matters, particularly high-profile mergers, acquisitions and joint ventures.
-Formerly head of the Antitrust division of the US DOJ, Rick currently represents corporate clients in connection with civil and grand jury investigations by the DOJ, the US FTC and the European Commission; and in private and governmental litigation at both trial and appellate levels.
+A partner and co-chair of the Antitrust Group, Rick Rule focuses his practice on providing U.S. and international antitrust advice to major corporations in connection with “bet-the-company” matters, particularly high-profile mergers, acquisitions and joint ventures.
+Formerly head of the Antitrust Division of the U.S. Department of Justice (DOJ), Rick currently represents corporate clients in connection with civil and grand jury investigations by the DOJ, the U.S. Federal Trade Commission (FTC) and the European Commission and in private and governmental litigation both at the trial and appellate levels.